csc301-fall2014/Proj-Evening-Team8-repo/DemoScript.md

 Log into pre-existing account (dwalker,asdf) to show group topic privacy.
 Go into invites, accept group invite and show group topic privacy.
 Go to group and show admin options(add mod, delete group).
+Post in a pre-existing topic, then show subscription notifications in other users email.